olulesi/sei-project-1/README.md

 <p>

-For the rotations I listed of the possible rotations for each shape including the right and left width
+For the rotations I listed of the possible rotations for each shape including the right and left width This was used for making sure the edge of the shape doesn’t go off the grid.

-this was used for making sure the edge of the shape doesn’t go off the grid.
-Since i was only keeping track of the current position it doest track how long or wide the shape is which is important for knowing when the shape has hit the ground or hit the wall.

-Each shape had a certain number of rotations and I assigned each rotation numbers for each shape position which is relative to the current position for the same reason of it staying in shape wherever it moves.

 ```
 {